 Food & Culture Highlights

-Food in Melbourne sports precinct walk and MCG stadium tour USD 76 reflects regional produce and neighbourhood traditions.
+Food in Dubai Desert safari with camp activities and BBQ dinner USD 59 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.